-This collection's historic documents tell the story of one Jewish family's miraculous survival amidst the horrors of the Holocaust.
-Two letters from 1942 (C1, C3) are extremely rare.
-They order the recipients to report at a date and time, certain to mean transport and death.
+The historic documents in the Lowenstein Family Papers and Art collection tell the story of one Jewish family's miraculous survival amidst the horrors of the Holocaust.
+Two exceedingly rare documents from 1942 served as eviction notices.
+They order the recipients to report at a certain date and time to a government building in Berlin.
+In reality the notice was a summons of deportation to death camps.
 If obeyed, the recipient was killed.
 If not obeyed, the recipient most certainly did not retain the letter.
-It led to the deaths of an estimated 60,000 Jews.
+That notice led to the deaths of an estimated 60,000 Jews.

-Henry's mother Maria, born into a Lutheran family (A7, A8), had occasion to use her status as an Aryan to protect her loved ones.
+Henry's mother Maria, born into a Lutheran family, used her Aryan status to protect her loved ones.
 Her courage saved the family from deportation and certain death on numerous occasions.
 She brought the documents in this collection to America in 1946.

 Henry Lowenstein donated them to the Ira M. and Peryle Hayutin Beck Memorial Archives.
-The collection is located in Penrose Library's Special Collections and Archives.
-The Lowenstein Family Holocaust Papers collection can be viewed in its entirety in the library's digital repository.
+The collection is located in the Anderson Academic Commons, Special Collections and Archives.

 More information is available at: